RMS Niagara: Spanish flu

 In October 1918, Spanish flu broke out aboard Niagara on a voyage from Vancouver to Auckland.
 She had left Vancouver on 21 September, and reached Honolulu ten days later.
 The next day she left Honolulu, and thereafter her stewards began to fall ill.
 She reached Suva four days after leaving Honolulu, on about 5 October.
 By then there were about 50 or 60 cases.
 Her ship's doctor, Dr Latchmore, fell ill, and two passengers, Drs Mackenzie and Barnett, took over.

 After Niagara left Suva, passengers and members of the crew also began to fall ill.
 So many people were infected that women passengers were recruited as volunteer stewards.
 Niagara's hospital had only about 10 beds.
 Dr Mackenzie later testified that the outbreak was "in practically every portion of the ship" and little was done to isolate the sick.
 He also stated that her crew's quarters were "very crowded" and "Their condition was very miserable when we had so many sick men in the tropical heat".

 On 11 October one patient aboard Niagara died of bronchial pneumonia.
 By then more than 100 of her crew were infected, and 25 cases were described as needing transfer to hospital.
 But Dr Mackenzie considered that the outbreak was "ordinary influenza".
 One case was complicated by pneumonia, but Mackenzie attributed it to the fact that that patient had suffered a poison gas attack in the war.

-On 12 October the Minister of Health, George Warren Russell, told the Governor-General of New Zealand, the Earl of Liverpool, that Spanish flu was not a notifiable disease, and therefore he could not quarantine Niagara unless the Governor-General were to issue a proclamation to that effect.
+On 12 October the Minister of Health, George Russell, told the Governor-General of New Zealand, the Earl of Liverpool, that Spanish flu was not a notifiable disease, and therefore he could not quarantine Niagara unless the Governor-General were to issue a proclamation to that effect.
 Later that day Niagara docked in Auckland.
 The Port Health Officer, Dr CC Russell, went aboard and examined the patients.
 Dr Russell agreed with Mackenzie that all the influenza cases were "simple influenza".
 Dr Russell examined the pneumonia patient and concluded that the complication was not caused by Spanish flu.